How to Travel Plastic Free: Make your Own Kit

 - Packable backpack or reusable shopping bag for carrying take-out food.
 It's OK to reuse the plastic bags we all have.

 - Tin or wooden bowls or plates come in a variety of sizes.
 If you have reusable plastic containers with lids, take them.
 Buy a collapsible bowl.

 - Water purification.
 For travelers in foreign countries, there are various devices that can be used for making safe drinking water from your hotel tap.

 - Straws?
 Really?
 Unless you've had a recent dental procedure or medical condition that prevents drinking from a cup, maybe we can suffer through slurping from the edge of a container, not through a tube?
 But if you must, carry your own resusable straw.

 Check out these pre-made kits for sale.

-There is now a company that offers pre-made kits with everything you need to achieve "zero-waste" in your life.
+While it's preferable to recycle items from your home or local thrift store, there is now a company that offers pre-made kits with everything you need to achieve "zero-waste" in your life.
 Check out Zoetica

 Think of the trash that's generated by travelers passing through airports?
 What if we asked restaurants and cafes to serve food into our own containers?
 What if we stopped buying pre-packaged foods?
 If travelers start making different choices at the point of sale, the suppliers will adapt!